The Best U.S. Resorts for Uphill Skiing

 Bolton Valley, Vermont

-Located in Richmond, Vermont, Bolton Valley is known for its expansive resort terrain and extensive backcountry access.
-It’s home to a well-developed in-bounds uphill access program, allowing those skiers with an uphill access pass to explore the resort’s groomed trails and nearby backcountry areas.
+Bolton Valley is known for expansive in- and out-of-bounds terrain access, as well as a well-developed uphill program, which allows skiers to explore groomed trails without assistance from a chairlift.
+To participate, skiers must obtain an uphill access pass, which is $20 during the week and $25 on weekends, or free with a season pass.
 Bolton Valley has two designated uphill routes, one off the Timberline Lift and the other off the Wilderness Lift.
 These routes are available during non-lift operating hours (typically before 8:30 a.m. and after 4:30 p.m.) and are clearly marked for safety.
-Bolton Valley is also part of the Uphill New England Pass, which grants access to 20 mountains.
+Bolton Valley is also part of the Uphill New England Pass, which grants access to 24 mountains.
+Three days can be used at the resort.
 Check out our full Uphill New England Pass Buyer’s Guide and see a complete list of resorts here.

 In addition to uphill access, Bolton Valley offers a variety of backcountry experiences through its Bolton Valley Guided Backcountry Program.
 The resort offers private tours, instructional classes, and even Intro to Backcountry Skiing and Riding clinics at a discounted price on select Saturdays.
 Stay up-to-date on all accessible routes and open trails via its website.